Phalloplasty

 Preoperative appearance

-Very long urethra is created using urethral plate, both labia minora and clitoral hairless skin
+Vaginectomy is done.
+Urethral plate, both labia minora and clitoral hairless skin are dissected to create long new urethra.

-New urethral opening is placed in distal part of the neophallus
+Result after surgery.
+New urethral opening is placed in the distal part of the neophallus.

 CASE 2

-Appearance of the male genitalia.
-Scrotum with two testicles is formed.
-Neophallus lies just above the scrotum.
+Outcome after surgery.
+Scrotum with two testicle prostheses is formed.
+Neophallus is fixed just above the scrotum.
 Clitoral glans is placed just under the base of the neophallus

-Ventral view.
-Urethra is lengthened and new opening is located in first part of the neophallus
+Lateral view.
+Urethra is lengthened and new opening is located in the proximal part of the neophallus

 CASE 3